Cat Obesity: How to help your overweight cat lose weight

 As an alternative to free feeding, try feeding your cat meals at a certain time of day, using canned wet food.
 This canned food contains more protein and a higher water content, which will give your cat a balanced diet and ensure their health in the long run.

 In addition, limit treats to 10% of your cat’s diet, and spread them out over play periods.
+And make sure your cat drinks enough water.

 Help your overweight cat get more healthy physical activity.